-5 Potential Reasons Why He Dumped You
+5 Potential Reasons Why You Just Got Dumped

 It's been years since we all watched in horror as Jack Berger explained to Miranda she would never hear from the guy she was hoping would call her back.
 That guy was, in fact, just not that into her.
 "Fascinating," Miranda told Berger.
 "Tell me more."